dcypherthis/new-mac-provision/README.md

 ####Get Steam Games:
 Sign In with Steam ID and install
--Hearts of Iron 3
+- Hearts of Iron 3
--Kerbal Space Program
+- Kerbal Space Program
--Tabletop Simulator
+- Tabletop Simulator

 ####Get Origin Games:
 Sign In with Origin ID and install
--Sim City
+- Sim City

 ####Get Blizard Games:
 Sign In with Blizzard ID and install
--Diablo III
+- Diablo III
--Starcraft II
+- Starcraft II